How to Implement Liquid Glass in React Native (iOS 26+)

 - Install Vite:

-- Move your existing components and assets to the new project.
+npm create vite@latest my-app --template react - Move your existing components and assets to the new project.

 - Update dependencies and configurations.